-Novel Coronavirus (COVID-19) is a new strain of coronavirus that had not previously been identified in humans.
+Novel COVID-19 (Coronavirus) is a new strain of COVID-19 that had not previously been identified in humans.
 It can be spread from person to person and continues to be an evolving international health concern.

 COVID-19 testing facilities have been established in Western Sydney to test patients who are suspected of or have symptoms relating to COVID-19.
 Patients should visit a clinic or collection centre if they have a fever, cough, sore throat or shortness of breath and meet the current NSW Health testing criteria.